Three Reasons Cookbook Publishers Are Embracing Digital

 Breathe new life into back catalogues

 There were 1,956 cookbooks published in 2002 in the U.S. alone.
 By 2016, this number had jumped to more than 3,000, so it's clear that competition for sales is high.
 As the number of published cookbooks increases year on year, it only makes sense that sales of previous titles will decrease.
 Cookbook publishers are eager to monetise these extensive back catalogues.
 Their white-label and niche titles are packed with reliable, inspiring content - the sort of content grocery retailers, food brands and recipe apps are crying out for.
 Not only that, but new platforms for ready-to-use recipe content have emerged as the connected kitchen has evolved.
-The smart kitchen appliance space is in its infancy, and adoption is still low.
 Appliance manufacturers understand that it is vital to integrate a range of reliable recipe content into their smart appliances in order to drive interest in the product and to continually refresh this offering with fresh content.
 Recipe development is a time consuming and expensive activity.
 While it gives companies full control over their own content, the investment required not just in monetary terms, but in time and infrastructure, is a barrier.
 This is good news for the cookbook publishers we work with.
 Our customers are in search of ready-made digital content at scale in order to fulfil their ongoing recipe requirements, and publishers are by far the largest, most trustworthy source of this content.

 Reach new audiences

 Millennials are digital natives who are often more comfortable searching for recipe inspiration online than flicking through a cookbook.
 They're also foodies who love to share their food experiences with friends, both online and offline.
 Gen Z is showing increasing interest in cooking from scratch.
 For cookbook publishers, reaching and engaging these audiences is key to growth.
 Building an audience from scratch is no mean feat.
 Creating partnerships in order to leverage an existing millennial audience is a more efficient option.
-Millennials may have a reputation for choosing experiences over material possessions, and for eating out, but they still need to shop for groceries.
+Millennials may have a reputation for choosing experiences over material possessions, and for eating out, but they still need to shop for groceries and interest in home cooking over eating out has increased due to the pandemic.
 Grocery retailers possess the data and machine learning capabilities required to put the right recipe in front of the right millennial, and for cookbook publishers, this is a strategy that could help engage new audiences.
 Sales of new titles benefit from a portion of the recipes being made available for free to the media as a marketing tool.
 What if cookbook back catalogues could benefit from similar brand awareness and sales uplift using a paid-for model?
 For celebrity chefs looking to move into a new market, or hoping to increase sales of older titles in an existing market, syndicating recipes from previous cookbook titles to interested parties is a winning strategy.
-Our customers understand the power of celebrity chef recipes and are interested in the long-term gain associated with purchasing and sharing trustworthy recipe content.
-Anecdotal evidence suggests that shoppable celebrity chef recipes result in a 3.2% increase in basket value on average.
-This is not insignificant.
+Our customers understand the power not only of celebrity chef recipes, but also reliable generic recipe content, and are interested in the long-term gain associated with purchasing and sharing trustworthy recipe content.

 Uncover fresh revenue streams